Fat Head Keywords – What You Need To Know

 Chunky moderate keywords offer a balance as they replace the heavy traffic of head keywords and low competition of long tail keywords.
 It has moderate competition and moderate traffic.

-You might be considering using different types of keywords like short, long tail, and chunky medium keywords together.
+You might be considering using different types of keywords like short, long-tail, and chunky medium keywords together.
 This is fine, but you need to consider aspects like cost, risk factors, traffic, and conversions.

 The size and type of business can also be a major influence in determining your keyword strategy.
-For instance, if you are running a small or medium-sized business, it’s safer and cheaper to use chunky medium and long tail keywords.
+For instance, if you are running a small or medium-sized business, it’s safer and cheaper to use chunky medium and long-tail keywords.

 On the other hand, if you are a bigger company, you can take risks and focus on fat head keywords.
 This might bring more customers to your doors, but many might just look around.
-Therefore, before you decide, take a deeper look into your business and do a thorough keyword research.

-Doing keyword research is essential to determine how to bring quality traffic to your website.
 Selecting the right keywords can help your site rank higher and gain more traffic.
-So, understanding how your customers look for what you offer is vital for your success.
+So, understanding how your target audience look for what you offer is vital for your success.

 FAQs